zacstewart/sinatra-activerecord/README.md

 end
 ```

-You can put the models anywhere.
-It's probably best to put them in an
+You can put your models anywhere you want.
+If you put them in a separate file,
-external file, and require them in your `app.rb`.
-Usually
-models in Sinatra aren't that complex, so you can put them all in one
-file, for example `./db/models.rb`.
+just remember to require the file, and to load the models **after** requiring
+`"sinatra/activerecord"`.

 Now everything just works: